victorive/quotes-hub/README.md

 **Step 13:** Serve the application by running `php artisan serve`.
 This will start a development server, and you can access the application by visiting http://localhost:8000 or using the link generated in your web browser.

+**Step 14:** To access the auth protected routes, please use the following credentials:

+**User:**

+- Email: user@example.com
+- Password: password

-**Step 14:** To run the test suites, make sure you have configured the testing environment using the `.env.testing` file generated earlier in `Step 7`, then run `php artisan test` to test.
+**Step 15:** To run the test suites, make sure you have configured the testing environment using the `.env.testing` file generated earlier in `Step 7`, then run `php artisan test` to test.